Kentucky Route 80: Eggners Ferry Bridge collapse of 2012

 On January 26, 2012, the Eggner's Ferry Bridge carrying KY 80 and US 68 over Kentucky Lake (Tennessee River) near Aurora collapsed because a cargo ship crashed into one of the bridge's support pillars.
 The bridge re-opened to traffic in May 2012, but it was replaced by a four-lane bridge that was built more than three years afterwards.
-A new bridge with similar design over Lake Barkley was completed in 2018 to replace the old bridge there.
+A new bridge with similar design over Lake Barkley was completed in 2018 to replace the old bridge near Canton.